Griff Allen: Acting

 Allen appeared as Captain Georg von Trapp in The Sound of Music and William Harrison Brent in the Ohio premier of Perfect Crime at Chagrin Valley Little Theatre.
 He appeared as Mark Ferris in London Suite and Mike Connor in High Society with The Gates Mills Players - where he also directed the Pulitzer Prize for Drama nominated play Love Letters by A. R. Gurney.
 He also appeared as Brett - a police officer in the 2001 HBO film Proximity, and as a Desk Sergeant in the 2004 Christopher K. Young film Sugar.
 Allen appeared as a CDC Official in Diagnosis: Unknown on the Discovery Health Channel.
 He has appeared in numerous radio and television commercials - most notably for Summit Racing Equipment.

 Motorsports broadcasting

-Allen was introduced to TV broadcasting and production through his public-access television show Crossviews, and was invited to host Speedvision’s Competition Offshore - which covered offshore powerboat racing sanctioned by the American Power Boat Association.
-Allen was also briefly a sports producer at Cleveland's Fox 8 under Casey Coleman.

-Allen has co-hosted or served as production designer for XDL events, and co-hosts ESPN2's Bidding Wars.
-In 2008, Allen and Genevieve Chappell co-host along with Stephen Cox as the host.

 Allen hosted the 2008 AMA Sports Banquet at the Barber Vintage Motorsports Museum.
-He emceed the 2009 and 2010 AMA Vintage Motorcycle Days taking place at Mid-Ohio Sports Car Course in Lexington, Ohio.
-He co-hosted the 2010 AMA Racing Championship Banquet presented by World of Powersports at the Red Rock Casino Resort Spa in Las Vegas, Nevada with Laurette Nicoll.